Mohammed Abdul Sattar: Career

 As minister he has participated in several conferences and delivered lectures.
 At the Kiwan mosque during the 2015 International Media Conference Against Terrorism Sattar spoke of the martyrs who have defended the faith in Syria in the war against Takfiri Terrorism.

-Sattar has been on the U.S.Department of the Treasury Office of Foreign Assets Control Specially Designated Nationals and Blocked Persons List since 2012.
-This means their assets are blocked and United States citizens are not permitted to have dealings with them.
+Sattar has been on the U.S. Department of the Treasury Office of Foreign Assets Control Specially Designated Nationals and Blocked Persons List since 2012.
+This means his assets are blocked and United States citizens are not permitted to have dealings with him.
 He is also listed on the Consolidated list of Financial Sanctions Targets in the UK last updated 2 June 2016.
 The European Union also has "restrictive measures against Syria" and added Dr. Mohammad Abdul Sattar Al Sayed to the list of persons 16 October 2012 as he "shares responsibility for the regime’s violent repression against the civilian population."

 Contact with other religious groups in Syria

 The religious majority in Syria are Sunni Muslims who are around 70% of the population while Christians are around 10%.
 Although Christians are a minority they have been politically influential and after the uprising many militant Christians supported Bashar al-Assad in the hope that this will offer some protection against Islamists coming to power.
 Sattar has worked with Christians to keep the lines of communications open and to encourage Christian support for the government and its aims.
 In March 2013 at the Preachers and Imans in the Middle and Coastal Regions Forum held in Tartous the Minister spoke of Christians and Muslims working together to spread tolerance and friendship.
-In June 2014 Sattar with a delegation of Muslim scholars visited the newly installed Patriarch of Antioch Mor Ignatius Aphrem II of the Syrian Orthodox Church.
+In June 2014 Sattar with a delegation of Muslim scholars visited the newly installed Patriarch of Antioch Mor Ignatius Aphrem II of the Syriac Orthodox Church.
 Both expressed the view that Muslims and Christians should cooperate and work together for peace.